Do you or your child have dyslexia? Learning how to navigate online classes can be tricky!

-We asked Dan Jordan, author, counselor, and disabilities services coordinator, to share some of the best tips for navigating online classes for students with dyslexia.
+We asked Dan Jordan from Accessing College to share some of the best tips for navigating online classes for students with dyslexia.

 Tips for students with dyslexia as they Navigate distance learning

 It allows you to plan accordingly and have accurate expectations of the class format and assignments.

 Synchronous means that class is scheduled at a specific day and time, and you show up virtually.

 Asynchronous means that there is no set date and time for class.
 All the learning is on your own.

-Tip 2: Organize your days.
+Tip 2: Organize Your Days

 Regardless of what type of classes you have, you still have to have an established routine and structure for your studies.
 If not, the schedule seems chaotic and challenging to manage.

 Know that this is what most students right now find most challenging – the difference in schedules and routines from typical class attendance in an actual building and classroom.

 Make sure to pay attention to the due dates for assignments, as these will be very specific for asynchronous classes.

-Tip 3: Organize your assignments.
+Tip 3: Organize Your Assignments

 Go through each syllabus individually.
 Use an online calendar or the one provided by the school.
-Put in all the due dates for each assignment and test.

 Put each small chunk into your calendar.
 Make sure to give enough time for each assignment and task.

 It will be time-consuming and tedious but worth it when several projects are due all the same week and preparing for finals.

-Tip 4: Take care of yourself.
+Tip 4: Take Care of Yourself

 Make sure to add in downtime and adequate breaks in your schedule.

 Dyslexia places a great deal of stress and work on the brain, and it can be easy to overwork it.

 Eating is easy to forget when you have several assignments due the same week or tests to study for.

 A tired or hungry brain does not work as efficiently, and this is more profound for those with dyslexia.

 If there are issues, make sure you notify your disability staff and CC your instructor on the emails.

 If you wait until mid-terms and discover that your speech-to-text software suddenly is incompatible with the assignments that you have to complete, you run the risk of getting behind or doing poorly on a test or assignment.

 Dyslexia and Online Learning

-The format may not be ideal but by proactively organizing your day and assignments, you will be more likely to stay on schedule and complete the tasks that need to be done.
+The format may not be ideal, but by proactively organizing your day and assignments, you will be more likely to stay on schedule and complete the tasks that need to be done.